Websoft9Archive/ansible-superset/README.md

 Yes.

-#### How to install and view the latest release？
+#### How to install and view the latest release?

-Get the Graylog version from [Graylog Download page](https://www.graylog.org/downloads#open-source), and modify the Ansible variable **[awx_version](/roles/ansible/defaults/main.yml)** to change the Graylog version for this repository.
+Get the Superset version from [Superset repository](https://github.com/apache/incubator-superset/releases), and modify the Ansible variable **[superset_version](/roles/ansible/superset/defaults/main.yml)** to change the Superset version for this repository.

 #### Is the default password safe?

-Graylog Cloud Installer use the random password solution, every installation have different password, that mean your password is different from other users
+Superset Cloud Installer use the random password solution, every installation have different password, that mean your password is different from other users